FiendFyre903/Cryptonite_Taskphase-24/TP_2/Cryptography/PicoCTF/Sum_Of_Primes.md

     This challenge gave us the value for `p+q` as well as `p*q`.
 This can be easily solved using the quadratic formula, or in this case, I used sympy's solver to solve it.

-    Another difference was, instead of using Euler's Totient, instead a variable `m` qas being used in its place, whose value was the LCM of `p-1` and `q-1`.
+    Another difference was, instead of using Euler's Totient, instead a variable `m` was being used in its place, whose value was the LCM of `p-1` and `q-1`.

     ```python
     from Crypto.Util.number import bytes_to_long, long_to_bytes